The Beginner’s Email Marketing Guide (Strategies and Examples)

 - New subscribers: send them a welcome message or a welcome email series to build trust and establish a relationship that will lead to a sale.

-- One-time buyers: a bounce back email or a follow-up offer after a purchase can turn them into profitable repeat customers.
+- One-time buyers: a bounce-back email or a follow-up offer after a purchase can turn them into profitable repeat customers.

 - VIPs: the most loyal of your customers that make consistent purchases.
-Keep them happy by providing them exclusive offers or loyalty programs.
+Keep them happy by providing them with exclusive offers or loyalty programs.

-- Cart abandoners: subscribers who have forgotten something in their cart and need a gentle reminder:
+- Cart abandoners: subscribers who have forgotten something in their cart and need a gentle reminder.

 - Preferences: segment your audience based on whether they prefer sales notifications only or blog posts too.